ClintLiddick/presentations/zmq/notes.md

 Maybe a fixed size timestamp or counter.
 Or a message type ID, size, or checksum.

-ZeroMQ lets you break a single atomic message into multiple frames for easy chunking of data.
+Since ZeroMQ lets you break a single atomic message into multiple frames for easy chunking of data.
 You can even have it automatically filter out messages by matching a byte prefix.

 Discovery is another hard problem.